9 Ways to Help a Beginning Reader – We Can Help You Make a Plan

 I also want to mention that parents should continue to read aloud to children long after they learn to read for themselves.
 So, don’t stop reading aloud just because your child has started to read.
 Hearing you read more challenging stories will encourage them to improve their own reading skills.
+We want them to have an appetite for more difficult books and an appreciation for the amazing stories that are available to good readers.

 Click on the book covers for more information about each book and follow this link for more information about Beginning to Read.